TransIT: Former Fleet

 TransIT took bids in late 2013 to replace the five SLF400 buses nearing their service life.
 In 2015, TransIT placed an order for five re-manufactured, Gillig Advantage all-electric buses from Complete Coach Works (CCW).
 The new buses are numbered 779-783 and entered revenue service on June 1, 2016.
+Due to reliability issues, these buses were retired in the fall of 2024.